Puerto Rico Baseball Academy and High School: Program curriculum

 The core academic curriculum includes courses in Spanish, English, United States History, Puerto Rican History, Latin American History, Biology, Work Management, Chemistry, Physics, Geometry, Algebra, Trigonometry, and Pre-calculus.
 The available electives are Health, Photography, Psychology, Sports Psychology, Music, Journalism, Ethics, History of Baseball, and the Critical Analysis of Chess.

 The baseball program emphasizes the mental, physical, and technical aspects of each position to create a complete understanding of the game.
 Topics covered include throwing mechanics, weight training, fielding mechanics, communication, running the bases, the mental aspect of the game, run downs, the art of pitching, the art of catching, and bunt plays.

 Community involvement

 In addition to academics and sport, the school also encourages community outreach and involvement in local activities.
-Students visit hospitals during the holidays, participate in interactive sporting days with disadvantaged children, and visit centers for children.
+Students visit hospitals during the holidays, participate in interactive sporting days with children who have disabilities, and visit centers for children.